IsaKiko/theBook/README.md

 * Vegetable oil

 #### Instructions
-1. Cut **puff pastry** into the shape of your choice, for example little squares.
+1. Cut **puff pastry** into the shape of your choice, for example little squares (no particular need to thaw them).
 1. Fry puff pastry pieces in vegetable oil in a pan until they develop brown spots.
 The more oil you use the more they puff up.
 1. Heat up **Satay Sauce**.